 Many legends rank around the Rhine, uncountable castles and fortresses, quaint winegrower villages and fascinating scenic view points.
 Enjoy two of the most remarkable Rhine Walking routes.
 Nestled in idyllic vineyards of Rhinegau and impressive Middle-Rhine valley, which has been enlisted as UNESCO heritage.
 This impressive tour ends as stylish as it started – at Deutsches Eck in Koblenz

 ♦ Middle-Rhine valley - a UNESCO World Heritage Site (2002) with more than 40 castles and fortresses from the Middle Ages and many wine-villages

 ♦ Loreley-rock - a rock on the eastern bank of the Rhine river, which soars some 120 metres above the waterline

 Day 1.
 Rüdesheim

 Day 2.
 Rüdesheim - Lorch

 Today you climb the high ridges of Middle-Rhine valley (by cable car) and enjoy the beautiful views on the estuary of Nahe.
-Wine-grower communities Assmannshausen and Lorch display many half-timbered houses.
+Past the hunting lodge Niederwald you hike to Assmanshausen, renowned for its exquisite red wines and the stunning half-timbered houses.
+Overnight in Lorch.

 Day 3.
 Lorch - Dörscheid/Kaub

 You will walk along diverse paths and along the mountain ranges with fantastic panoramic views across the Rhine valley until you get to the historical shipping port, Kaub or to Dörscheid.
-Today’s stage is a real experience what with the Nollig castle ruin, castle Gutenfels and what is no doubt the day’s highlight – the imposing toll castle Pfalzgrafenstein.
+Today’s stage is a real experience with the Nollig castle ruin, castle Gutenfels and what is no doubt the day’s highlight – the imposing toll-castle Pfalzgrafenstein.